ZITADEL Docs

 Consumer Identity Management (CIAM) / Business-to-Consumer (B2C)

 You might typically store all users in a single ZITADEL organization for managing customer accounts.
 We recommend creating a second organization for your own team that also contains all the projects and applications that will be granted to the first organization with the B2C customer accounts.
-Instead of duplicating user accounts for your team members in the B2C organization, you can create external user grants on the B2C organization.
+Instead of duplicating user accounts for your team members in the B2C organization, you can create external user role assignments on the B2C organization.

 Multitenancy / Business-to-Business (B2B)

-Project Grants vs. User Grants
+Project Grants vs. Role Assignments

-Project grants are used to delegate access management of an entire project (or specific roles of the project) to another organization.
+Project Grants are used to delegate access management of an entire project (or specific roles of the project) to another organization.

-User grants provide a more granular approach, allowing specific users from external organizations to access your projects.
+Role assignments provide a more granular approach, allowing specific users from external organizations to access your projects.

 Alternative to multiple user accounts